-In the fall, winter and spring, Northwestern College welcomes new students to campus through the Envision program (new student orientation).
+In the fall, winter and spring, Northwestern College welcomes new students to campus through New Student Orientation.
 The O-Staff consists of approximately 40 student leaders who are committed to the mission of welcoming and establishing relationships with new students as they begin their time at Northwestern.
-Envision offers a variety of events and programs that are designed to give new students a perspective on the academic, spiritual, and social aspects of campus life.
+Orientation offers a variety of events and programs that are designed to give new students a perspective on the academic, spiritual, and social aspects of campus life.